LunaticInAHat/liboodle/README.md

 ## Oodle1 in Granny2 Files ##

-A common user of Oodle1 compression, is Granny2 data files, which are used by various games for storing assets.
+A common user of Oodle1 compression is Granny2 data files, which are used by various games for storing assets.
 This document does not generally concern itself with the structure or interpretation of Granny2 files, as our focus is on the Oodle1 compression scheme, however we will give a very brief treatment to a couple of details about the usage of Oodle1, within Granny2 files:

 First, the blocks of compressed data in Granny2 files do not necessarily contain a single stream of compressed data.
 Instead, each compressed block may contain up to three distinct streams of compressed data, concatenated together.
 The results of decompressing those streams are likewise concatenated together, to form the complete decompressed block.
 The Oodle1 scheme requires that the decompressor be aware of how many bytes of data it is expected to decompress, and accordingly Granny2 files specify the uncompressed length that marks the end of each data stream.
 After decompressing enough data to reach the switchover point from one stream to the next, the Granny2 decoder must initialize a new Oodle1 decompressor with the next stream's header, and continue decompressing.